Sahana-manjunath1995/College_api_project/readme.md

 1. Open console
     pip install flask_swagger_ui

-2. Open your app folder where you instantiated Flask and add to the top from flask_swagger_ui import get_swaggerui_blueprint
+2. Open the app folder where Flask app is instantiated and add to the top from flask_swagger_ui import get_swaggerui_blueprint

 3. Add a folder to the application root directory and name it static.